prashanth-volvocars/gitlab-docs/.gitlab/issue_templates/Default.md

 * https://forum.gitlab.com/

-If you feel that your issue can be categorized as a reproducible bug or a feature proposal for GitLab Docs, please remove this text and provide as much information as possible.
+If you feel that your issue can be categorized as a reproducible bug or a feature proposal for:

+- GitLab Docs content, please [raise an issue](https://gitlab.com/gitlab-org/gitlab/-/issues) on the GitLab project.
+- GitLab Docs publishing or pipelines, please remove this text and provide as much information as possible.

 Thank you for helping to make GitLab a better product.
 -->